Our menus adhere to the 14 nutrient groups set out by the Government and are analysed using the industry recognised Saffron nutrition

 All of our meals are produced using Farm assured meats and fish that meets the marine stewardship council standards (MSC),

 Food contains no hydrogenated fats or undesirable additives.

-The menus work on three-week rolling programme.
+The menus work on four-week rolling programme.
 Menus can be collected from the school office or are sent home for regular diners and must be completed and returned at least a week in advance.
 Currently we ask that all monies are paid weekly.

 ALL children in Reception, Year 1 and Year 2 are currently eligible to receive Free School meals.
 Some older children are also entitled to free school meals.
 Children who are not entitled to Free School meals may still purchase a school lunch.